 - Colleagues: If appropriate, check in with coworkers about any improvements in your work performance or stress management at work.

-- Healthcare Providers: During regular check-ups, discuss your self-care efforts with your doctor.
-They might notice improvements in physical health markers.
+- Healthcare Providers, Therapist or Counselor: During regular check-ups, discuss your self-care efforts with your doctor, therapist or counselor.
+They might notice improvements in physical health markers or may be able to provide valuable feedback on your emotional and psychological progress.

-E. Adjusting Your Practice Based on Results
+Adjust Based on Results

 The key to a successful self-care practice is flexibility and willingness to adjust: